LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/deprecatedFunctions.md

 indicator: both
 ---

-Deprecated functions are still supported; however, bot developers are encouraged to use stated alternatives instead.
+Deprecated functions are still supported but not recommended.
+Bot developers are encouraged to use stated alternatives instead.

 ### Get channel